tjhadwin/csci-246-spring2021/misc.md

 distinguished lecture on 9 March 2021.
 The recording is available [here](https://www.montana.edu/pdl/).
 Please watch this and write a reflection (see prompts at the top of this file).
 Due: 17 March 2021.

+F. Boolean Algebra.
+Let $S$ be a set.
+Let $2^S$ denote the power set of $S$.
+Consider the two operations of union and intersection of sets in $2^S$.
+Prove that this forms a boolean algebra.
+Due: 29 March 2021. intersection.